thierrydecker/learning_c/docs/INTRO.md

 - Most of the state-of-the-art software have been implemented using C.
 - Today's most popular Linux OS and RDBMS MySQL have been written in C.

-## Hello World using C Programming.
+## Hello World using C Programming

 Just to give you a little excitement about C programming, I'm going to give you a small conventional C Programming Hello World program.